Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Data analysis

 \subsection{Magnetic forces}

 The PFSS model is useful for understanding the global magnetic environment and large-scale structures surrounding the eruptive material.
 However, it cannot account for the magnetic field evolution during an eruption unless the eruption produces photospheric changes, which is observed only in large eruptions.
-From this reconstruction technique we recover a PS null point which may be ``attracting'' the MFR and directing it toward the open magnetic field lines of the nearby CH.
-Figure~\ref{fig:angle} shows the temporal evolution of the angular alignment between the MFR trajectory and both the magnetic field lines and the gradient of magnetic pressure (with the conventional minus sign in front, i.e., $\vec{G}=-\nabla \frac{B^2}{2\mu_0}$).
-In the initial phase of the eruption (8:45-9:35 UT, below $1.2\,R_\sun$), the MFR moves slightly misaligned with the gradient direction, but since the MFR does not stop in the null point the miss-alignment grows to $100^\circ$.
-In the second phase (until 10:35 UT and $1.8\,R_\sun$), the MFR moves along the CH magnetic field lines, aligning with both the gradient and field as it loses speed in the $x$-direction.
+From this reconstruction technique, we recover a PS null point which may be ``attracting'' the MFR and directing it toward the open magnetic field lines of the nearby CH.
+Figure~\ref{fig:angle} shows the temporal evolution of the angular alignment between the MFR trajectory and both the magnetic field lines (B-T orange line) and the gradient of magnetic pressure (with the conventional minus sign in front, i.e., $\vec{G}=-\nabla \frac{B^2}{2\mu_0}$; G-T teal line).
+In the initial phase of the eruption (8:45-9:35 UT; below $1.2\,R_\sun$), the MFR moved slightly misaligned with the gradient direction, but since the MFR did not stop in the PS2 null point the miss-alignment grows to $100^\circ$.
+In the second phase (until 10:35 UT and $1.8\,R_\sun$), the MFR moved along the CH magnetic field lines, aligning with both the gradient and field as it lost speed in the $x$-direction.
 In the third phase of the evolution, the misalignment remains small but with an increasing trend.
-This can be understood as the dynamical response of the CH, which was compressed by the inertial motion of the MFR and later returns the MFR to the original position of the open field lines.
-At 11:00 UT, and above $2.5\,R_\sun$, the CME stops the $x$ displacement, confined in the lines of the CH.
+This can be understood as the dynamical response of the CH, which was compressed by the inertial motion of the MFR and later returned the MFR to the original position of the open field lines.
+At 11:00 UT, and above $2.5\,R_\sun$, the CME stopped the $x$ displacement, confined in the lines of the CH.